Recovery tool, one that works

 An investment you won’t regret

 These bands are cheap and so simple to use.
-From our experience, they are the most effective recovery tool for promoting recovery and relieving pain (aches).
+From our experience, they are the most effective recovery tool for promoting training recovery and relieving aches.

 They can be found on Amazon, link here, as well as other sports equipment sites.